mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/AQICalcGuide.md

 My script accounts for missing values.

+**Organizing the raw data.**

+Downloading the data directly from PurpleAir leaves the names of the files in a standardized format, as well.
+Keeping these files together in the same folder, and keeping their names, will make following this guide much easier.

 ## Help!
 This is my first time working with R :(

 ### I. Installing R and RStudio